 Creating computer games art may seem like a dream job, but how do you actually become a games artist?
+Here is advice graduate artists will want.

 Firstly, having a passion for games is absolutely crucial.
 Only the best candidates succeed and these candidates are totally committed.
 You need to be passionate about games.
 Your skills may well transfer into the world of TV & Film or product design, but if you want to succeed in games it must be games that you want to make.
 It may seem as though every job advertised requires industry experience, but there are a limited number of places for candidates who have not worked in the games industry before.